-The product group 'Coverings' shall comprises the following products for internal/external use, without any relevant structural function:
+The product group 'Coverings' shall comprise the following products for internal/external use, without any relevant structural function:

 - Hard Coverings: natural stones, agglomerated stones, concrete paving units, terrazzo tiles, ceramic tiles and clay tiles.
-For hard coverings the criteria can be applied both to floor and wall coverings; - Wood based floor coverings: including wood and timber floorings, laminate floorings and other wood based floorings which are made, for more than 90% in mass (in the final product), from wood, wood powder and/or wood-based material.
+For hard coverings the criteria can be applied both to floor and wall coverings; - Wood and Plant based floor coverings: including wood and timber floorings, laminate floorings cork and bamboo floorings which are made, for more than 90% in mass (in the final product), from wood, wood powder and/or wood/plant based material.
 It does not apply to wall coverings or that for external use; - Textile floor coverings: defined as heavy, durable floor covering, usually of woven, knitted, or needle-tufted fabric; commonly installed with tacks or staples, or by adhesives.
 It does not apply to wall coverings or that for external use.
+Loose mats and adjusted carpets are excluded from the application

-For administrative purpose the code number assigned to the product group "coverings" shall be "021"
+For administrative purposes the code number assigned to the product group "coverings" shall be "..."